 - Be prepared and have as much information available and be able to provide advice on getting support if they ask for it

 - Doing something practical together, like completing the Drinkaware Unit and Calorie Calculator, could be a good way to open up about how much you both drink

 - Use positive, supportive language and avoid criticism, making judgements or using labels such as "alcoholic".
 Try to keep questions open, such as, "I've noticed X, Y or Z, what do you think?” rather than "don't you think you have a problem?"
 Think about phrases such as:

 - I've noticed you aren't so positive since you've been drinking more and that’s not you.
 I'm not bringing it up to upset you, but because I'm concerned

 - What are the things that you think may be making you drink more?

 - What activities would you like to do if you could take some drink free days?

 Someone’s relationship with alcohol can be complicated and linked to a number of reasons or emotions, such as depression, social acceptance or coping.
 It isn’t easy for a person to admit or accept that their drinking could be becoming a problem for them and they may not want to, or be ready to, have the conversation.
 So be patient, keep your questions open, avoid judgement and be prepared to get support yourself.

 If you are concerned that you or someone you care about may be drinking too much there is help available.
-Our free online chat service Drinkchat or Drinkline telephone service (0300 123 1110) provide access to confidential advice from trained advisors.
+Try free online chat service Drinkchat or Drinkline telephone service (0300 123 1110), which provide access to confidential advice from trained advisors.
 Details of other support services are available on the Drinkaware website including the MyDrinkaware app which is a first step for many in making a change to a healthier life.